Tonyg92x/42printf/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)
 <p align="center">
   This is a 42 project to learn c programming.
-The goal is to remake a printf function with basic input.
-The printf function is simple, if print a string in the console.
-The difficulty here is that you can send multiple arguments.
-Every time you add a % in the first argument (string), the character folowing the % indicate wich datatype to enter.
-Here is the possibilities of data type : %c for char , %s for strings , %i , %d for int , %u for uinsigned int , %x/X for hexadicimal , %p for pointers , %% for printing a %.
+The goal is to remake a printf function.
+The printf function print a string in the console.
+It can take X number of arguments (0 to ???).
+Every time you add a % in the string to print, the character folowing the % indicate wich datatype to enter.
+You have to write the variable as argument following the string.
+Here is the possibilities of data type : %c for char , %s for strings , %i and %d for int , %u for uinsigned int , %x && %X for hexadicimal , %p for pointers , %% for printing a %.
 A good example of usage would be : printf("hi you %s %c", "name", '?'); It is possible to use variable instead of writing the output.
  <p align  ="center">
    The project was done fast, so I did not do bonuses and a complexe makefile with multiple folders.